Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Timelike region

-Note, that as we saw in the space-like region, $s_0$ at small $q^2$ could be smaller, $s_0\simeq 0.6$ GeV$^2$, but as $\gamma_{\pi^0}$ is small, it barely affects the pion TFF in this region.

-We can summarize the results of this subsection as follows: \begin{itemize} \item The values of $s_{3,0}$ evaluated in the space-like region properly reproduce the positions of the peaks in the time-like region. \item The pion TFF data in the time-like region indicate the mixing between $\pi^0$ and $\eta-\eta'$. \item The function $B(q^2)$ should have a sharp minimum at $q^2\simeq 1$ GeV$^2$: $B(q^2\simeq 1)<-1$. \end{itemize}
+Therefore, we can conclude that the pion TFF experimental data in the timelike region confirms the existence of $\pi^0-\eta-\eta'$ mixing.
+We found that the function $B(q^2)$ should have a sharp minimum at $q^2\simeq 1$ GeV$^2$ with $B(q^2\simeq 1)<-1$.